Traveling memories – Missing neverland

 I am talking about the one and only…Fergburger…I’ve seen tourists come to Queenstown not caring about anything else, they came for a Fergburger, This is the only burger joint I know that’s on every Queenstown ‘must do’ list.
 No franchises, no huge bar, or mass production, just one shop in the whole world, making fresh burgers to order and can only be found in Queenstown.

 Now I know there are some people who don’t actually rate a ‘Ferg’ but others will say it’s the best burger they have ever tasted.
 Well for me while I was in Queenstown I loved them, It’s the only time in my life I have waited nearly two hours for one (it was that busy).
-However in saying that, since I’ve traveled to a lot more countries since I was in Queenstown, I have to admit, I’ve tasted very few that are better.

 If you’re looking to backpack through New Zealand Click here for my guide with a twist.

 Would you like further posts like this ‘traveling memories’ one, or other in-depth solo/ budget travel advice and weekly blog posts?
 Why don’t you come and join Forever Roaming the World’s ever-growing community, we would love to have you.

 In joining Forever Roaming the World – you will not only gain access to posts like this but also subscriber exclusives, access to budget travel resources and a FREE budget travel planning aid.
 All you have to do is drop your email into the form below.